25 Amazing Things To Do In Lake Louise

 Where to Stay at Lake Louise?

-There aren’t a ton of places to stay in Lake Louise, and there is only one place to stay actually on the lake.
-The Fairmont Chateau Lake Louise is the only lakeside property, and it just so happens to be one of the most sought-after places to stay in Banff and conventionally the most expensive.
+There aren’t many places to stay in Lake Louise, and there is only one place to stay actually on the lake.
+The Fairmont Chateau Lake Louise is the only lakeside property, and it just so happens to be one of the most sought-after places to stay in Banff and the most expensive.
 You pay for the location here!
 Read our full review of the Chateau here.

 There are a few other Lake Louise hotels in the area, but most visitors might choose to stay in Banff as there are more options.
 You can read more by clicking the buttons below.